-Nilufar Tutunchi

-Faculty of Electrical and Computer Engineering, Science and Research Branch, Islamic Azad University nilufar.totonchi@gmail.com

-Afrooz Haghbin

-Faculty of Electrical and Computer Engineering, Science and Research Branch, Islamic Azad University a.haghbin@srbiau.ac.ir

-Behrad Mahboobi

-Faculty of Electrical and Computer Engineering, Science and Research Branch, Islamic Azad University b.mahboobi@srbiau.ac.ir
+Nilufar Tutunchi Faculty of Electrical and Computer Engineering, Science and Research Branch, Islamic Azad University nilufar.totonchi@gmail.com Afrooz Haghbin Faculty of Electrical and Computer Engineering, Science and Research Branch, Islamic Azad University a.haghbin@srbiau.ac.ir Behrad Mahboobi Faculty of Electrical and Computer Engineering, Science and Research Branch, Islamic Azad University b.mahboobi@srbiau.ac.ir

-Received: 28/Aug/2019 Revised: 01/Mar/2020 Accepted: 08/Apr/2020
+Received: 28/Aug/2019

+Revised: 01/June/2020

 One of the main reasons for switching to the next generation of communication systems is the demand of increasing capacity and network connections.
 This goal can be achieved using massive multiple input - multiple output (massive-MIMO) systems in combination with Non-orthogonal multiple access (NOMA) technique.
 NOMA technology uses the successive interference cancellation (SIC) receiver to detect user's signals which imposes an additional complexity on the system.
 In this paper, we proposed two methods to reduce the system complexity.
 The proposed method despite imperfect channel state information (CSI) in the receiver, there is not significantly reduction in the system performance.
 Since the computation of matrices inverse has a high computational complexity, we used the Neumann series approximation method and the Gauss-Seidel decomposition method to compute matrices inverse in the SIC receiver.
-Simulation results are provided at the end of the paper in terms of bit error rate (BER) at the receiver which show, these methods have lower computational complexity in comparison with the traditional methods while they cause a slight performance reduction in the SIC receiver.
-Also, we examined the increasing and decreasing value of imperfect channel state information in the system performance which shows the increasing value of imperfect channel state information, cause a slight performance reduction in SIC receiver.
+Simulation results are provided at the end of the paper in terms of bit error rate (BER) at the receiver which show, these methods have lower computational complexity in comparison with the traditional methods while they cause a slight performance reduction in the system performance which shows the increasing and decreasing value of imperfect channel state information, cause a slight performance reduction in SIC receiver.